How does the Servicemembers Civil Relief Act affect my student loan interest rates?

 During your period of active duty, the Servicemembers Civil Relief Act (SCRA) establishes a maximum interest rate of 6% on any student loans borrowed by you prior to your military service.

 This student loan interest rate also applies to any private education loans you may have borrowed prior to your service dates.

 What do I need to send my lender in order to qualify for the Servicemembers Civil Relief Act interest rate cap of 6%?

-To qualify for the 6% interest rate cap, you need to provide your lender a written notice and a copy of the military orders calling you to military service or extending your military service.
+To qualify for the 6% interest rate cap, you need to provide your lender or loan servicer a written notice and a copy of the military orders calling you to or extending your military service.

 What is the Military Service Interest Waiver?